 Alice Walker is an African-American woman and an important writer of our time.
-I haven’t read even half of her work, but what I have read has left a great impression upon me.
-At times controversial, Alice Walker writes honestly about many important issues, such as racism, black culture, civil rights, and gender and sexuality.
+I haven’t read even half of her work, but what I have read has left a great impression on me.
+At times controversial, Alice Walker writes honestly about many important issues, such as racism, black culture, civil rights, gender and sexuality.

 Life Changing Experience

 Alice Walker grew up amid poor, black people in Eatonton, Georgia.
 From an early age, she viewed and experienced the oppression of black women in her community.
 In her essay, “Beauty: When the Other Dancer is the Self,” she describes an accident she had when she was eight that left her blind in one eye.
 She and her two brothers occupied themselves by playing cowboys and Indians.

 Because I am a girl, I do not get a gun.
 Instantly I am relegated to the position of Indian.
 Now there appears a great distance between us.
 They shoot at everything with their new guns.
 I try to keep up with my bows and arrows.
 One day while I am standing on top of our makeshift “garage”… I feel an incredible blow in my right eye.
 I look down just in time to see my brother lower his gun (Walker 323).

 I believe that Alice Walker experienced the domination of males that day, which becomes a major theme in her writing.
 She was maimed her brother.
 She grew up wondering if this incident changed her, and she questioned whether or not her brother shot her on purpose.
 She was also taught that men were superior to women when she wasn’t allowed to have a gun like her brothers.